 Third base: Josh Donaldson

 Donaldson was originally a catcher when the Cubs picked him 48th overall in the 2007 MLB Draft, and he took a while to find a permanent position after being traded to the A’s in the Rich Harden deal.
 But at age 27 in 2013, the Auburn University product took over as Oakland’s starting third baseman and finished fourth in the American League MVP Award race.
 Traded to the Blue Jays in November of '14, Donaldson hit .297/.371/.568 (151 OPS+) with 41 homers and 123 RBIs the following season, winning AL MVP honors over Mike Trout.
-Only Trout and Mookie Betts have recorded more bWAR than Donaldson (39.8) since the outset of the '13 season.
+From 2013-20, Donaldson had the fifth-most bWAR (39.9) among position players, trailing only Trout, Mookie Betts, Paul Goldschmidt and Nolan Arenado.

 Shortstop: Maury Wills

 Wills signed with the Dodgers as a teenager prior to the 1951 season, but he didn’t make his MLB debut until he was 26 years old in ’59.
 Although the speedster struggled in his rookie year, he was an MVP by his fourth season, recording 208 hits, 104 steals and 130 runs in 1962.
 Wills earned All-Star selections in 1961, ’62, ’63, ’65 and ’66 and was the first-ever All-Star Game MVP in ’62.
 He finished his career with 2,134 hits and ranks 20th all time with 586 steals.